 Biodiversity and biogeography of testate amoebae in bogs and fens

-Ciliates are defined by the presence of two distinct genomes, each contained within its own nucleus.
-One of these nuclei, the ‘germline’ micronucleus (MIC), undergoes meiosis and mitosis but is transcriptionally inactive.
+Ciliates belong to the Alveolata and are defined by the presence of their two distinct genomes, each contained within its own nucleus known as ‘germline’ micronucleus (MIC) and somatic macronucleus (MAC).
+The ‘germline’ micronucleus (MIC), undergoes meiosis and mitosis but is transcriptionally inactive.
 In contrast, the macronucleus (MAC) is the site of virtually all transcription within ciliates.
 The macronuclear genome develops from a zygotic genome through a series of sometimes-extensive chromosomal rearrangements, including fragmentation of chromosomes, elimination of specific sequences and amplification of the remaining chromosomes.

 Having established that extensively processed genomes evolved multiple times in ciliates, we are now characterizing the mechanisms of genome rearrangements from diverse ciliates.
-Moset recently, we have demonstrated that alternative processing of germline regions underlies gene family evolutoin in ciliates.
-Our analyses suggest that the dimorphic nature of ciliate genomes enables ciliates to cross the ‘valleys’ in the adaptive landscape of protein evolution— ciliates may be able to maintain deleterious copies of paralogs in their MICs while ‘hiding’ them from selection in their MACs.
-Processed MAC genomes: (1) break up linkage groups (fate of paralogs less affected by fate of other polymorphisms on linked chromosomes); (2) allow assortment of paralogs in the MAC but not in the MIC (deleterious mutations may be hidden in the MAC even though they are present in the MIC); and (3) redefine ‘genetic load’ through differential amplification of MAC chromosomes (may make it relatively inexpensive for ciliates to carry duplicated genes).
+Most recently, we have demonstrated that alternative processing of germline regions underlies gene family evolution in ciliates.
+Our analyses suggest that the dimorphic nature of ciliate genomes enables ciliates to cross the ‘valleys’ in the adaptive landscape of protein evolution— ciliates may be able to maintain deleterious copies of paralogs in their MICs while ‘hiding’ them from selection in their somatic macronucleus.
+Processed MAC genomes are as following: (1) break up linkage groups (fate of paralogs less affected by fate of other polymorphisms on linked chromosomes); (2) allow assortment of paralogs in the MAC but not in the MIC (deleterious mutations may be hidden in the MAC even though they are present in the MIC); and (3) redefine ‘genetic load’ through differential amplification of MAC chromosomes (may make it relatively inexpensive for ciliates to carry duplicated genes).